Roman Empire (27 BC - 476 AD)

 The accession of Septimius Severus (197 - 235) made him the first of the Imperial Severan Dynasty to rule (197 - 235).
 He was replaced by Caracalla, Macrinus, Elagabalus and Alexander Severus.

-As a consequence of these constant wars the army was very expensive to maintain, and thus the Empire became crippled with debts.
+As a consequence of these constant wars, the army was very expensive to maintain, and thus the Empire became crippled with debts.
 This in turn impoverished the population and many lost their identity and values.
-Many put in doubt their religious beliefs, especially with the arrival of new doctrines from the East.
+Many were put in doubt of their religious beliefs, especially with the arrival of new doctrines from the East.

-The persecution of an ever growing Christian minority by Diocletain was a way to rid the empire of the dangers it was facing.
+The persecution of an ever-growing Christian minority by Diocletian was a way to rid the empire of the dangers it was facing.

 In 284 a military revolt saved the Empire and Diocletian was proclaimed emperor.
 During his rule he instaured the Tetrarchy, a form of government that divided the power.
 Diocletian designated the general Maximian to take charge of the western regions of the Empire, while the emperor governed over the eastern regions.
 Years later, he would appoint two Caesars.